 R301.2.2.4.1 Height limitations.
 Wood framed buildings shall be limited to three stories above grade or the limits given in Table R602.10.1.
 Cold-formed steel framed buildings shall be limited to two stories above grade in accordance with COFS/PM.
 Mezzanines as defined in Section 202 shall not be considered as stories.

-R301.2.2.4.2 Anchored stone and masonry veneer.
-Buildings with anchored stone and masonry veneer shall be designed in accordance with accepted engineering practice.
+R301.2.2.4.2 Stone and masonry veneer.
+Stone and masonry veneer shall comply with the requirements of Sections R702.1 and R703.